OH3TR in Finnish

 What is this hobby?

-OH3TR Amateur Television Pages
+OH3TR Amateur Television Memorial Pages

-Featuring the OH3RTR 1.2 GHz ATV Repeater in Tampere, Finland
+In Memoriam: OH3RTR 1.2 GHz ATV Repeater in Tampere, Finland

+OH3RTR ATV repeater is no more.
+The equipment was removed from the site in the beginning of April, 2017.
 Otherwise the pages are as is, enjoy!
 Link suggestions are welcome to the webmaster.
 Please let us know if you link us on your pages.

 What is ATV?

 Besides various other transmission modes, licensed amateur radio operators are allowed to communicate by using pictures.
 In the States, this mode is usually called ATV, for Amateur Television, in general.
 The two most common ATV modes are SSTV (Slow Scan Television), where still images are transmitted in normal communications audio bandwidth, and FSTV (Fast Scan Television), where normal live TV video is transmitted in a bandwidth of several Megahertz to tens of Megahertz.
 SSTV is mostly used on the frequencies below 30 MHz, FSTV exclusively on the bands above 420 MHz.
 In Europe, radio amateurs usually use the general expression ATV for fast scan TV on the UHF and microwave bands.
-This is where our amateur television activities are focused.
+This is where our amateur television activities were focused.

-OH3RTR ATV Repeater
+OH3RTR ATV Repeater RIP

 The repeater was actually created out of opportunity, not of anything even close to long-sustained intention, something that has been typical for all OH3TR activity throughout the years.
 Some of the club members (OH3JGX, OH1LRY, OH3MRJ) had experimented with ATV in some occasions, like the Students' Union annual Club Exhibition that is held every autumn to help the first year students choose some activities for their spare time, a commodity that gets more and more rare every year.
 Then, some time in late 1994, we started to fill out application forms for an ATV repeater license, as our contest QTH seemed to be an ideal site for such an experiment.
 Soon OH1LRY managed to acquire a Nokia OEM version of the Kyodo KG110 UHF PMR repeater set from a surplus auction at OH2AA, and suddenly there was a widely accepted need for a 70 cm phone repeater, too.
 Someone thought that a 50 MHz repeater would be a nice addition to the local variety, and after some fast thinking (a very rare phenomen at our club, indeed) a common license was applied for all three.
 The TAC licensed the system under callsign OH3RTR.